Generative Modeling of Neural Dynamics via Latent Stochastic Differential Equations: Discussion

 This work introduces a probabilistic framework for modeling neural dynamics that combines the expressiveness of neural networks with the interpretability of mechanistic or phenomenological models.
 Our empirical results across simulated and real datasets demonstrate several key advantages of this approach.

 First, explicitly modeling probabilistic dynamics through SDEs consistently improves model performance compared to deterministic alternatives, even when the latter incorporate uncertainty through probabilistic initial conditions.
 This suggests that neural variability stems not just from uncertain initial states but from inherently stochastic dynamics~\cite{laing2009stochastic}.
 The superior performance of SDE-based models in high-noise regimes as shown in the simulations results further supports this conclusion.
-Additional simulation results also show that using stochastic dynamics can improve model fit while relying on lower-dimensional latent states; an observation that is also found in stochastic low-rank RNNs~\citep{pals2024inferring}.
+Additional simulation results also show that using stochastic dynamics can improve model fit while relying on lower-dimensional latent states; an observation that is also found in stochastic low-rank RNNs~\cite{pals2024inferring}.

 Second, our hybrid coupled oscillator model achieves competitive or superior performance while requiring an order of magnitude fewer parameters than standard deep learning approaches.
 This parameter efficiency suggests that incorporating appropriate inductive biases through mechanistic components can effectively constrain the model space~\cite{rackauckas2020universal, elgazzar2024universal}.
 The success of coupled oscillators in particular hints at their potential as a natural description language for neural population dynamics, consistent with existing theoretical work on neural oscillations~\cite{buzsaki2004neuronal, breakspear2010generative, churchland2012neural,bick2020understanding}.
 This also supports the potential of coupled oscillators as an expressive and efficient tool to model arbitrary time-series data, as seen in emerging machine learning research~\cite{rusch2020coupled, effenberger2022biology,rusch2024oscillatory}.
+Future work could explore in depth the connection between features of inferred coupled oscillators (e.g. synchronization, phase-amplitude coupling, etc.) and observed neural and behavioral responses.